tachyonlabs/Google-Udacity-Associate-Android-Developer-Fast-Track-Baking-App/README.md

 Meets Specifications:

 * [ ] App should display recipes from provided network resource.
-* [ ] App should allow navigation between individual recipes and recipe steps.
+* [ ] App should allow navigation between individual recipes and recipe recipeSteps.
-* [ ] App uses RecyclerView and can handle recipe steps that include videos or images.
+* [ ] App uses RecyclerView and can handle recipe recipeSteps that include videos or images.
 * [ ] App conforms to common standards found in the [Android Nanodegree General Project Guidelines](http://udacity.github.io/android-nanodegree-guidelines/core.html).

 ### Components and Libraries
 Meets Specifications:

-* [ ] Application uses Master Detail Flow to display recipe steps and navigation between them.
+* [ ] Application uses Master Detail Flow to display recipe recipeSteps and navigation between them.
 * [ ] Application uses Exoplayer to display videos.
 * [ ] Application properly initializes and releases video assets when appropriate.
 * [ ] Application should properly retrieve media assets from the provided network links.
 It should properly handle network requests.